 - The project managers want to be as flexible as possible in assigning people to the detailed tasks of their projects.
 It is their goal to meet delivery dates under changing conditions

 - The team leaders aim to organize the employment of their team members in such a way as to achieve the right workload at all times.
 They want to avoid overload.
 Aside from activities for projects, they need to consider absences and operations, too.
 Often, project managers lack this insight.
-And team leaders have to master this task again and again.
+As a result, team leaders are usually left to master this task.

 Different Forms of Organization – Different Issues